tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * The card's image should be public, it can be stored anywhere on the web; an Amazon S3 public asset may be the best option.

-Continue to the Lambda function code, open the solution on your AWS Lambda online code editor and highlight the following:
+Continue to the Lambda function code.
+Open the solution on your AWS Lambda online code editor and highlight the following:

-* There is no need to validate the name of the cryptocurrency since the user does not type it.
+* There is no need to validate the name of the cryptocurrency, since the user does not type it.

 * On the `get_cryptoprice()` function, the price for each cryptocurrency and its `ID` is retrieved from the alternative.me API using a URL defined on a `nested-if` structure.